 Ultimately, the accused will have an opportunity to respond and fight the extension of any temporary restraining order issued against him or her.
 This means that the temporary restraining order can be dismissed, but it also means that a final restraining order can be entered, one that is permanent unless later dissolved by a judge.
 Final restraining orders can be overwhelming and harsh, and include consequences such as:

 Of course, the issuance of a restraining order may only be the first of many consequences if you are ultimately found guilty of domestic violence.
-If the alleged victim files a criminal complaint and you are convicted, you could be facing significant time behind bars and a stain on your reputation that will follow you around for decades.
+If the alleged victim files a criminal complaint and you are convicted, you could be facing significant fines, time behind bars and a stain on your reputation that could follow you for the rest of your life.

 Since New Jersey prosecutors aggressively pursue domestic violence charges, trying to defend yourself or thinking you can talk your way out of it can be a catastrophic mistake.
-Fighting these charges requires New Jersey domestic violence attorney with the experience and skill to prepare a thorough and aggressive defense in a short time-frame.
+Fighting these charges requires the help of a New Jersey domestic violence attorney who has the experience and skill to prepare a thorough and aggressive defense in a very short amount of time.

-At Helmer, Conley & Kasselman, our attorneys are available on an emergency basis to immediately get to work handling such matters.
-Our team has more than 400 years of combined experience and a track record of positive outcomes for those accused of domestic violence.
-Please call 1-877-435-6371 or contact us online today to discuss your situation.
+At Helmer, Conley & Kasselman, P.A., our attorneys are available on an emergency basis to immediately get to work handling such matters.
+Our team has more than 600 years of combined experience and a track record of positive outcomes for those accused of domestic violence.
+Please call 1-609-281-8773 or contact us online today to discuss your situation.

 Don’t let your rights be jeopardized.